mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

 - Configuration of the segmenter:

-  As a user, you are able to configure parameters of :class:`~uds.segmentation.can_segmenter.CanSegmenter`.
+  As a user, you are able to configure :class:`~uds.segmentation.can_segmenter.CanSegmenter` parameters which determines the format (e.g. Addressing Format), the content (e.g. Filler Byte) of CAN Packets and how they are created (e.g. whether to use CAN Frame Data Optimization).

   **Example code:**